President's Internal Controls Memo

-SUNY Delhi, along with all other state agencies, is required to develop and maintain a Campus Internal Controls Program under the guidance of The New York State Governmental Accountability Audit and Internal Controls Act of 1987 and the Division of Budget’s Budget Policy and Reporting Manual Item B-350.
+SUNY Delhi, along with all other state agencies, is required to develop and maintain a Campus Internal Control Program under the guidance of The New York State Governmental Accountability Audit and Internal Control Act of 1987 and the Division of Budget’s Budget Policy and Reporting Manual Item B-350.

-Internal control, or an Internal Controls system, is the integration of the activities, plans, attitudes, policies, and efforts of the people in an organization working together to provide reasonable assurance that the organization will achieve its objectives and mission.
+Internal control, or an internal control system, is the integration of the activities, plans, attitudes, policies, and efforts of the people in an organization working together to provide reasonable assurance that the organization will achieve its objectives and mission.
 Simply put, internal controls are about making sure the right things are being done by the right people working together to successfully achieve the organization’s goals.

 Understanding the need for and the value of internal controls is the responsibility of all campus employees.
-More than ever, there is a demand from the public that government resources be used efficiently, economically and effectively.
+More than ever, there is a demand from the public that government resources be used efficiently, economically, and effectively.
 Government employees entrusted with public resources are responsible for, among other things, complying with laws and regulations, meeting goals and objectives, and safeguarding assets.
-A good Internal Controls system can assist us in carrying out these responsibilities.
+A good internal control system can assist us in carrying out these responsibilities.

-For more information on SUNY Delhi’s Internal Controls Program and a copy of SUNY Delhi’s Internal Controls Program brochure, please visit our Internal Controls web page, or contact the Office of Business and Finance at extension 4580.
+For more information on SUNY Delhi’s Internal Control Program and a copy of SUNY Delhi’s Internal Control Program brochure, please visit our webpage or contact the Office of Finance & Administration at extension 4580.

-If you have any questions concerning this memo, the campus brochure or the internal controls program itself, please contact Joshua Fitch, Internal Controls Coordinator at 607-746-4585.
+If you have any questions concerning this memo or the internal controls program itself, please contact Maureen O’Connor, Interim Internal Control Coordinator at 607.746.4621.